SanjayRai/HD_flow_vivado/HD_flow_KC705_mig/IP/mig_7series_0/mig_7series_0/example_design/sim/readme.txt

 ##
 ## Device          : 7 Series
 ## Design Name     : DDR3 SDRAM
-## Purpose         : Steps to run simulations using Modelsim, Cadence IES, and
+## Purpose         : Steps to run simulations using Modelsim/QuestaSim,
-##                   Synopsys VCS
+##                   Cadence IES, and Synopsys VCS
 ## Assumptions     : Simulations are run in \sim folder of MIG output "Open IP
 ##                   Example Design" directory
 ## Reference       :
 ## Revision History:
 ###############################################################################

-MIG outputs script files required to run the simulations for Modelsim, Vivado Simulator, IES and VCS.
+MIG outputs script files required to run the simulations for Modelsim/QuestaSim, Vivado Simulator, IES and VCS.
 These scripts are valid only for running simulations for "Open IP Example Design"

-1. How to run simulations in Modelsim simulator
+1. How to run simulations in Modelsim/QuestaSim simulator

    A) sim.do File :